vogloblinsky/gulp-angular-architecture-graph/README.md

 The windows installer of graphviz: [graphviz-X.XX.msi](http://www.graphviz.org/Download..php), remember to set the Path and point it to your bin directory. e.g. ```C:\Program Files (x86)\GraphvizX.XX\bin```.

+Add the reference of graphviz binary in your PATH, for example : C:\Program Files\Graphviz2.38\bin

 #### Manjaro 0.8.11 (arch linux)

 ***Requirements***